 Alex has performed widely nationally and internationally and shares special partnerships with artists Susie Ibarra, Kyaw Kyaw Naing, Claire Chase and Phyllis Chen.
 He has performed at the DiMenna Center NYC; Carnegie Weill Recital Hall NYC; Kennedy Center, DC; Austrian Embassy, DC, Abrons Art Center, NYC; Benaroya Hall, Seattle; BRIC house, NYC; Byzantine Museum in Thessaloniki, Greece; Stone Residency, NYC; and Dartmouth College's Hopkins Center.

-Alex has attended the Banff, Aspen and Tanglewood music festivals where he worked with Ignat Solzhenitsyn, Paul Lewis, Emanuel Ax, Peter Serkin and Pamela Frank.
-He performed Stravinsky’s Les Noces for four pianos, percussion and choir with Charles Dutoit conducting the Tanglewood Festival Choir.
-He has studied with major artists such as Arnaldo Cohen, Menahem Pressler, Sylvia Wang, Evelyne Brancart, Ignat Solzhenitsyn, Jeremy Denk, Peter Serkin, Pamela Frank, and Emanuel Ax.
-Born in Petaling Jaya, Malaysia, Alex is interested in the music of Southeast Asia, studying Sandaya Burmese piano with Kit Young Kyaw Kyaw Naing.
+Alex has attended the Banff, Aspen and Tanglewood music festivals where he worked with Ignat Solzhenitsyn, Paul Lewis, Emanuel Ax, and Peter Serkin.
+He has studied with major artists such as Arnaldo Cohen, Menahem Pressler, Sylvia Wang, Evelyne Brancart, and Kyaw Kyaw Naing.
+He is an associate professor of piano at SUNY New Paltz.